 Figure 6.6 below presents the mean share of harvest sold, by district.
-Commercialisation of crop production overall, as measured by the share of harvest sold (including households selling zero crops), is 23.1% in Kirehe district.
-It is 20.9% at national level and about 20% in all other provinces outside Kigali City.
-It is highest in Nyabihu district (28%) and lowest in Nyarugenge district (10.8%).
+Commercialisation of crop production overall, as measured by the share of harvest sold (including households selling zero crops).
+Ruhango district is represented by only 18.1% which is slightly less than that of the national level with 20.9%.
+Nyabihu district has the highest share of sold harvest with (28%) and lowest is Nyarugenge district in all districts.

-The mean share of harvest sold for fruit and vegetables is lower (8.4%) than for staple crops (23.4%) in Kirehe district, reflecting the pattern at national, urban and rural area level.
+In Ruhango district, the mean share of harvest sold for fruit and vegetables is 12.6%, less than that of staple crops (16.1%); this is a similar pattern as found at the national level.